 We all are witness to how online businesses are thriving through the pandemic.
-The Digital Economy Index 2021 (powered by Adobe Analytics), in its comprehensive report, stated that the global e-commerce industry is set to hit USD 4.2 trillion by the end of 2021, and this is a massive 39% YOY growth.
+According to Maneferra, in its E-commerce statistics report, stated that the global e-commerce industry is expected to surpass USD 6.5 trillion during 2023.

 Now, as we speak the pandemic has catalyzed this growth with consumers switching to online shopping by about 3-5 years.
 We also have to understand that building online stores has now become as easy as pie, simply by choosing from a multitude of available e-commerce solutions.
 Thanks to the user-friendly interfaces from most e-commerce platforms, setting-up online stores has now become the trend amongst young entrepreneurs and small businesses, with little knowledge of IT or coding required.
 Some platforms come with in-built CMS capabilities and hosting, making things further less complicated for beginners.

 Besides, it costs way less, or even nothing at all, to use a pre-made platform than to build a brand new website from scratch, particularly for small businesses that are just starting.
 Let us understand the pros and cons of the top 5 e-commerce platforms in the market today.

 There is a misconception that e-commerce platforms are just meant for listing products and to facilitate online payments.
 That said, an actual e-commerce platform can do much more, such as serving as a central system giving retailers the control over managing all the business end-2-end, including stock control, tracking customers, marketing, and carrying out secure payments.

 There are several quick-to-use e-commerce platform options available in the market, and for many retailers, it’s an easy yes for opening up online stores.
 Jump-starting without proper analysis, however, could be dangerous for your business growth.